djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 ## Understanding Indexing in Databases

-Indexing is a fundamental optimization technique used in database systems to enhance the speed and efficiency of data retrieval operations.
+Indexing is an important optimization technique used in database systems to enhance the speed and efficiency of data retrieval operations.
 By creating indexes, databases can quickly locate and access the data without scanning every row in a table, significantly improving query performance and resource utilization.

 ### The Basics of Indexing

 Indexes serve as a roadmap for the database engine, allowing it to find data swiftly based on the values of one or more columns.
-They are crucial for speeding up query execution, enforcing unique constraints on columns, and enabling quick information retrieval.
+They are important for speeding up query execution, enforcing unique constraints on columns, and enabling quick information retrieval.
 Different types of indexes are available, such as B-tree indexes, bitmap indexes, and hash indexes, each suited to specific data types and query patterns.
 The choice of index depends on the nature of the data, the type of queries executed, and the database management system (DBMS) in use.

 ### Types of Indexes